 The film depicts a complex, uncomfortable relationship, based on mutual interests but that at times seems to go deeper than that: what did you try to show through that relationship?

-I always try to see my characters under different angle and see their various shades.
-I wanted to show the transformation Koch goes through: he is able to communicate things in invented farsi language, things he couldn’t say in German, taboo things.
+I always try to see my characters from a different angle and see their various shades.
+I wanted to show the transformation Koch goes through: he is able to communicate things in the invented Farsi language, things he couldn’t say in German, taboo things.

 It’s not a coincidence that when Gilles asks him “who are you?” in fake Farsi, he doesn’t answer “Hauptsturmführer Koch”, he says “Klaus Koch”.